 It was a generous present from his uncle that saw Fr.
-Francis Browne SJ get a place on the first leg of the maiden voyage of Titanic, departing 10th April 1912.
-And it was fortuitous for posterity, as he was a prolific photographer and would document life on board for passengers and crew from Southampton to Queenstown (now Cobh), on that ultimately fateful voyage.
+Francis Browne SJ get a place on the first leg of the maiden voyage of Titanic.
+And it was fortuitous for posterity as he was a prolific photographer and would document life onboard for passengers and crew on the Southampton to Queenstown (now Cobh) leg of that ultimately fateful voyage.

 He was booked in to cabin A37 on the Promenade Deck

 From the first class promenade, a view of passengers in second class

 The father and son in the picture survived the sinking.

 First class dining saloon

 Fr Browne lived in Cork and had traveled to Southampton for the voyage that would return him home to Cork.
 During the trip he made the acquaintance of an American couple who enjoyed his company.
 They offered to pay Fr.
 Browne continued passage on the ship to New York and back if he were to spend it with them.
 Fr Brown contacted his superior requesting the temporary leave and the response he received was curt and unequivocal: “GET OFF THAT SHIP”.
 He did depart, history unfolded and Fr Brown would keep that telegram in his wallet for the rest of his life telling people “it was the only time holy obedience ever saved a man’s life”.